costiagur/excelpass/README.md

 # excelpass
 The project removes limitations committed by user in XLSX and XLSM files.
 It removes security tag from the underlying XML file of each worksheet and the workbook.
 The tags are stored in json file and security can be restored afterwards.
-The aim to help user that forgot his/her password or to free Excel file for his normal use.
+The aim is to help user that forgot his/her password or to free Excel file for his normal use.